Pradumnasaraf/DevOps/Docker/commands/README.md

 docker stats <container name/id>
 ```

-- Check the config and info of a conatiner.
+- Check the config and info of a container.

 ```bash
 docker stats <container name/id>